trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-06-28-Project-Proposal-The-First-Makerspace-in-Siem-Reap.md

-Demonstrate what direct and indirect beneficiaries can benefit from the makerspace by producing wood handcraft products for one of project members, increase the understanding of Makerspace and Maker movement,  so that the project gets more tractions, and create Maker community in Siem Reap.
+Demonstrate what direct and indirect beneficiaries can benefit from the makerspace by producing wood handcraft products for one of project members, increase the understanding of Makerspace and Maker movement,  so that the project gets more traction, and create Maker community in Siem Reap.

 #### Activities